csgf/RobotProxy/docs/install.rst

 ============
 Chapter V - Usage
 ============
-This chapter introduces the RESTful "ligth-weight" crypto library which is configured for:
+In this chapter is show the administrator (only restricted access) web interface to interact with the RESTful "ligth-weight" crypto library which is configured for:

 (i) browsing the digital certificates available on the different smart cards;